Selena Gomez And The Weeknd Are Instagram Official: New Celebrity Couple Vacation In Italy

 — Mike Sington (@MikeSington) January 28, 2017

 On Sunday, the Weeknd was first to confirm the relationship via Instagram, sharing a video of Selena Gomez looking at some art.
+That post has also since been deleted.

 when you see it from a distance ⚡